 DTC e-commerce vendors are completely changing the game of online selling.
 Through bypassing traditional distributors and department stores, vendors can take back control and sell directly to the consumer.

 The way big online marketplaces and department stores price their products is wildly different from how everyday e-commerce stores do.

-In this post, however, we’re going to look at how DTC retailers, Brooklinen uses a range of clever pricing strategies to sell more products and build a life-long brand.
+In the e-commerce pricing teardown part 6, however, we’re going to look at how DTC retailers, Brooklinen uses a range of clever pricing strategies to sell more products and build a life-long brand.

 - How an initial welcome offer boosts sales for new customers